Some people are good at sports, some people are great at art. Me? I excel at being accident-prone.

 Turns out my kneecap had almost been almost split in half.
 That little accident required a hip-to-ankle plaster cast and self-administered blood thinning injections just to get home.

-Then it was shoulder time again – this time I was pushing my way through a crowd of people in a busy pub, and one person barged past knocking my arm at just the wrong angle.
+Then it was shoulder time again – this time I was pushing my way through a crowd of people in a busy pub, and one person barged past knocking my arm at just the wrong angle, knocking it clean out of its joint.
 That one involved a fun game of ‘try to find an A&E that hadn’t been closed down from Government budget cuts’.

 OH had to stay behind with the girls, so that involved an interesting cab ride on my own to the nearest English-speaking hospital to get it put back in place.

 ‘You need to strengthen the muscles around your shoulder,’ the doctors back in the UK told me.
 So I started doing Pilates.
 A sensible move, right?
-Until I was five minutes in, and felt that familiar pop.
+Until five minutes in when I felt that familiar pop.

 ‘SHIT!’
-I shouted, shattering the silence and jerking the other women out of their zen-like states.
+I shouted, jerking the other women out of their zen-like states.

 Then followed 20 awkward minutes as I waited for an ambulance.
 ‘You guys carry on,’ I insisted, ‘I’ll just wait outside in my car…’